City of Tempe 2019-2020 Federal Legislative Principles

 TRANSPORTATION, TRANSIT AND TECHNOLOGY

-- Streetcar Project – Advocate for full funding of the Federal Transit Administration’s (FTA) Small Starts program and secure $75 million through Small Starts grant program for the Tempe Streetcar project.
+- Streetcar Project – Continue to work to complete the grant agreement for the full funding of the Federal Transit Administration’s (FTA) Small Starts program and secure $75 million for the Tempe Streetcar project.

 - Transportation Funding –The Fixing America’s Surface Transportation (FAST) Act provides federal transportation funding through 2020.
 In anticipation of a renewed push for more infrastructure spending as the highway trust fund is expected to run out of money by FY 2020, the City will continue to actively compete for road, bridge transit, and water, grant funding in these and any other bills.

 - Transportation Connectivity and Access – Monitor federal proposals with the potential to affect transit coverage and accessibility, including first and last mile concepts and paratransit resources.